Why shooting your next Video Production project in Thailand?

 Want to know more about the best accommodations in Bangkok?
 CLICK HERE

-One of the great perks of filming in Thailand is the Food.
+One of the great perks of video production in Thailand is the Food.
 Bangkok’s food scene is consistently listed as one of the best in the world.
 Catering for film productions uses this variety from Thai food - but can also be done in any way that is preferred.
 Apart from Thai food, Bangkok serves a wide variety of international cuisine and some of the world’s finest chefs call it home.
 You can eat a traditional Thai breakfast and then feast on some authentic Japanese for dinner.
 Bangkok has a lot to offer in terms of Restaurants.

 In your free time: